Fytex/simple-ransomware/README.md

 Once you run the program it will check if the first file is encrypted or not.
 If it´s not encrypted it will encrypt all the not encrypted others and vice versa.

 In case you want to have it in a pen to auto-execute but at the same time avoiding running it in your own computer when inserting the pen you could add the following key and value to your system's variable.

 Key: H43_xor_encryption

 Value: H43

-Don't be evil because I don't take any responsibility for your bad use :)
+Don't be evil because I don't take any responsability for your bad use :)